 Robert Roesch was born in New York State, lives in Philadelphia Pa, and works in a studio in the New Jersey Pinelands.
 He is a graduate of Pratt Institute and the State University of New York.

-Roesch is Chair of Sculpture at Pennsylvania Academy of the Fine Arts where he teaches a Sculpture Seminar, Digital Imaging, and is a critic.
+Roesch is Chair of Sculpture at Pennsylvania Academy of the Fine Arts where he also teaches.

 He is a member of the Philadelphia Art and Architecture Commission.

 He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
+He was part of the Cairo Biennale in 2019.
 His work is in museum collections Internationally.

 He has completed 20 major public art projects in the United States including the Gateway to the City of Wichita Kansas and the entrance to Texas A & M University in Corpus Christi.